Skip to main content

 Filtering billing history

-• Search — Search by notes, service name, or property address
+• Search — Search by customer, property address, or title

 • Type filter — Filter to show only Charges, Credits, or Payments